Digital Marketing

 Should you need to cut back on marketing spend or even push in a bit more, you’ll want to know where your money has been going, the results you are bringing in and the effort required to achieve those results.

-How does the Digital Marketing Audit Checklist work?
+How do Digital Marketing Audit Templates work?

-The MO Digital Audit begins by evaluating your current marketing strategy and will determine your current position in the market.
+The MO Digital Marketing Audit begins by evaluating your current marketing strategy and will determine your current position in the market.

 It will identify possible gaps and potential opportunities, allowing you and your marketing team the chance to improve and develop strategies for better returns in the future.

-Objectives of a marketing audit
+Objectives of marketing audits

-- Understand your primary objectives and goals
+• Understand your primary marketing objectives and goals

-Conducting a digital marketing audit
+Conducting digital marketing audits

-- Content strategy audit
+3. Content marketing audit

-- Social media audit
+4. Social media marketing audit

 Understanding the market